 - And more, including many rescues/shelters!

-The core issue I have, besides the pain aspect of using corrective punishments, is that when teaching these skills to novice trainers, the room for incorrect timing, over harsh corrections, and frustration is incredibly high.
-These all damage the relationship between person and dog, and greatly increase the chance of the dog developing adverse behavioral issues.
+The core issue I have, besides the pain aspect of using corrective punishments, is that when teaching these skills to novice trainers, there is little room for incorrect timing, over harsh corrections, and frustration.
+These all damage the relationship between person and dog, and greatly increase the chance of the dog developing more severe behavioral issues.
 Of all the behavior cases I have had since I started Underdog’s Triumph 2 years years ago.
-ALL have been using aversive methods to try and solve their issues and upon removing of these aversives saw an improvement of behavior and bond between canine and human.
+ALL have been using aversive methods to try and solve their issues and upon removing of these aversives saw an immediate improvement of behavior and bond between canine and human.

 Let me know what your thoughts are.
 Do you think a “balanced” approach is better or one being force-free in nature?
 Regardless of your position, I’d love to know why you feel the way you do!